namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 Once again, thank you for reviewing the getting started page of the DigiTax Nigeria API hub.
 We're excited you're here! 💚

-We invite you to use **DigiTax Nigeria API** to integrate your system with FIRS e-Invoicing System for automation and to reduce platform-hopping
+We invite you to use **DigiTax Nigeria API** to integrate your system with FIRS E-Invoicing System for automation and to reduce platform-hopping

 To recap: